jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 # Project Title
 BanquePostale_AccountStatement

+# Project Description
+The aim is to download the most recent bank account statement from https://www.labanquepostale.fr/ as a PDF file to a custom directory (local or server)

 ## Getting Started

-__This script is for test pupose only__
+__This script is for test purpose only__

 ![](https://github.com/johnmarcc/OpenCV_BanquePostale_AccountStatement/blob/master/BanquePostaleVirtualKeyboard.jpg)

 Python script which connects automatically to https://www.labanquepostale.fr/ in order to download the most recent bank account statement.

 This uses OpenCV library to detect which buttons have to be clicked on the virtual keyboard displayed in the Login page according to user's password

 This script can be run in foreground (param_HEADLESS_PROCESS = 'False') or in background on a server (param_HEADLESS_PROCESS = 'True')